Fall Wellness Seeker

 SPAS & SPRINGS

 Reset and rejuvenate!
 Vail Valleys spas and wellness centers are at the forefront off providing a variety of treatments to satisfy what you are looking for.
 Each spa has signature treatments that range from body scrubs to hot stones to custom massages.
 Whether you are looking to soak in traditional style greek therapy baths to receiving acupuncture to red light therapy.
-Listed below a just a few of the spa offerings.
+Listed below are just a few of the spa offerings.
 View full list of spas here.

 These are just a few experiences the Vail Valley has to offer.